saturn4er/beego-assets/README.md

 Put basic config to ./conf/asset-pipeline.conf

+## Less
+Less using Node.js and node-less library, so, you should install it.

+After that you can use less by adding following line to your imports

+		_ "github.com/saturn4er/beego-assets/less"

 ## Asset format
 Asset extension sholud be .js or .css.
 Depends on include_tag function Current version of library support only "require" method.